ThomasCarroll/htqc/r_course/introToR_Day1.md

 survivalTime <- c(1,30,2,20)
 dfExample <- data.frame(Name=patientName,Type=patientType,Survival_Time=survivalTime)
 ```
-table() provides a breakdown of frequency of occurrence of all unique values in vector.
+The table() provides a breakdown of frequency of occurrence of all unique values in vector or factor.

 ```r
 table(patientType)